Pennellville Historic District: European settlers

 Pennellville was settled by Thomas Pennell, who moved to Brunswick from Falmouth before 1765.
-Contrary to what appears in many sources, Thomas Pennell was not the son of Thomas Pennell of Gloucester, Massachusetts, nor is there any reliable evidence that he came from the Channel Islands.
-Thomas Pennell's history before his 1735 marriage to Rachel Riggs remains unknown.
+Contrary to what appears in some sources, Thomas Pennell was not the son of Thomas Pennell of Gloucester, Massachusetts, nor is there any reliable evidence that he came from the Channel Islands.
+Thomas Pennell's history before his 1735 marriage to Rachel Riggs is unknown.
 Thomas had five sons (four of them being John, Thomas, Matthew and Stephen).
-His second son was Thomas Pennell II (1739–1812), who married, about 1768, Alice Anderson.
+His second son was Thomas Pennell II (1739–1812), who, about 1768, married Alice Anderson of Freeport, Maine.
 Thomas II lived in the Brunswick area, becoming a tax collector and was a shipwright in the 1790s.
-He married Alice Anderson of Freeport, Maine.
 Thomas II and Alice had five sons and five daughters.
-Thomas II taught these sons the shipbuilding trade.
+Thomas II taught the sons the shipbuilding trade.
 Together, they expanded their shipbuilding activities and merchant shipping business in the period around 1800.

 The fifth child and second son of Thomas II was Jacob Pennell, (1778–1841).
 He was the most prosperous of the five sons, and built at least twenty ships in Middle Bay (the larger bay upon which Pennellville sits) between 1810 and 1841.
 He acquired most of the land at Pennellville (land originally owned by his father) by buying the lots that had been divided amongst his brothers.
 He then built a house with his new-found wealth.
 At the beginning of the 21st century, his house, the Jacob Pennell Mansion, is the oldest standing house in Pennellville.

 Pennellville today

-Housing development has been relatively sparse, and much of Pennellville remains wooded areas and open fields.
+Housing development has been relatively sparse, and much of Pennellville remains has wooded areas and open fields.
 However, the area has become somewhat more developed since the 1980s.
 Because of its historical significance, Pennellville was added to the National Register of Historic Places in 1985.
-Evidence of the shipyard still exists.
-The ways (the wooden rails a ship was launched down) can still be seen sitting in the bay at low tide.
-Another visible feature of the yard is the hall where the shipyard workers lived, located at the very end of Pennellville Road, on the east side of the road.
+Evidence of the shipyard exists.
+The ways (the wooden rails a ship was launched down) can still be seen sitting in the bay at Pennellville Point at low tide.